Mon, 09 Apr 2018

-Andy Fittes, PFEW General Secretary, explained that PFEW’s analysis of the economic circumstances has led to an insistence that an uplift for all officers of 3.4% is considered in line with inflation.
-Additionally, the 1% element of last year’s uplift that was unconsolidated should now be consolidated and should not affect this year’s uplift.
+Evidence from our 2017 pay and morale survey led to us insisting on an uplift in pay of 3.4% this year.
+Additionally, we have argued that the 1% element of last year’s uplift that was unconsolidated should now be consolidated, and should not affect this year’s uplift.

 © 2018 Police Federation of England & Wales